]

 April: Marketing & Consumer Psychology

-Why it matters: Being able to understand marketing help to think critically about ads and influencer posts, while at the same time helping us negotiate and promote ourselves as well as any sidehustles.
-And we don’t want to be ad victims.
+Why it matters: Being able to understand marketing helps to think critically about ads and influencer posts, while at the same time helping us negotiate and promote ourselves as well as any sidehustles.

 May: Health, Energy, Longevity and Fashion